ove-ut3/caractr/README.md

-# caractr : some additional functions to deal with character vectors
+# caractr : additional functions to deal with character vectors

 **caractr** provides a few functions in addition of those within **stringr** package.